megarchi/Maggies/README.md

 # Maggies

-This is a Naruto Uzumaki Tribute page
+This is a Naruto Uzumaki Tribute page.

-It is my first web page design and makes up the first part of my coding portfolio
+It is my first web page design and makes up the first part of my coding portfolio.

-Tanoshinde, arigatō
+Tanoshinde, arigatō!